Guitar Chords and Barre Chords Guide

 You can play minor chords for the same root notes by changing the shape to Em.

 If you find barre chords a problem, here is one solution.
 Flatten your first finger over strings 1 and 2 (E and B) and make an E shape with your other fingers, then put your thumb over the neck to fret string 6.
 You should learn this grip anyway, as it has many advantages over the standard way.
 Not least, it will help you play for longer periods and give your hand a rest.
+I think that Jimi Hendrix used this thumb over the neck approach.

 Root 5 chords